-It takes up to 7 days to be fully protected because the oral PrEP needs to build up in your body.
-To keep protected, you have to keep taking it every day for as long as you want the protection, or feel you are no longer at risk.
-You don’t have to take it for the rest of your life, but only for as long as you feel you are at risk for HIV
+It takes up to 7 days for you to be fully protected because the oral PrEP needs to build up in your body.
+To keep protected, you have to keep taking your PrEP pills every day for as long as you want and need the best level of protection.

-If you miss a pill, don’t stress.
-Just take one pill as soon as you remember and keep taking it daily as before.
-If you regularly forget to take pills, please go back to the clinic to speak to them about how to make sure you are protected from HIV infection.
-And make sure you use condoms every time you have sex, because PrEP does not prevent other STIs or pregnancy.
+If you miss a PrEP pill, don’t stress.
+Just take one pill as soon as you remember and try to to keep up taking it daily as before.
+If you regularly forget to take your PrEP pills, use a condom and avoid unprotected sex.
+If you have been having unprotected sex then go back to the clinic and ask for a repeat HIV test.
+The healthcare provider will also assist you to choose the best option to protect you from an HIV infection.
+Also make sure you use condoms every time you have sex.
+This is because PrEP does not prevent other STIs or pregnancy.

 Yes, PrEP can be taken with any kind of family planning (contraception).

 “How can I use PrEP without anyone knowing?”

 - Keep your pills in places your partner, or loved ones will not look, such as a handbag, a keychain with storage, or with pads and tampons.

 - Keep a few pills in a dry unmarked container (ensure that this container is not clear plastic because sun can damage medication).

 - If your partner or loved one watches you closely, think of a reason why you are going to the clinic.
 You could tell them you’re going to the clinic for another medical condition).
 You can also tell them you are taking this medication for another reason such as pregnancy prevention or menstrual cramps.

 - Think about ways to explain any PrEP side effects you may have.